ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/Experimental Data.md

 | 100                      | 3             | Yes                   |
 | 100                      | 3             | Yes                   |

-The results show that the lidar was able to succesfully map the majority of the enclosed areas perimeter as it navigated around the space.
-In the worst case, it only missed 6.14% of the map.
-However, this percentage should be mostly negligable because none of the gaps in the map are large enough for the robot to fit through.
+The results show that the wireless access point is sufficient for the application of the crawlspace inspection robot and that operators will be able to successfully control the robot from well over 70 feet away, allowing for manual control in larger than average home crawlspaces, which would only require a max communication distance of 70 feet.

 ## Enviromental Sensing
 ### Temperature